 - 1. Companies that understand Free Software culture better have an easier time with compliance.
 Bracken's products were designed and built around the GNU/Linux system and Free Software components.
 Their engineers were deeply familiar with the Free Software ecosystem, and their lawyers had seen and reviewed GPL before.
 The violation was completely an honest mistake.
 Since the culture inside the company had already adapted to the cooperative style of resolution in the Free Software world, there was very little work for either party to bring the product into compliance. - 2.
 When people in key positions understand the Free Software nature of their software products, compliance concerns are as mundane as minor software bugs.
 Even the most functional system or structure has its problems, and successful business often depends on agile response to the problems that do come up; avoiding problems altogether is a pipe dream.
 Minor GPL violations can and do happen even with well-informed redistributors.
-However, when the company-and in particular, the lawyers, managers, and engineers working on the
+However, resolution is reached quickly when the company and in particular, the lawyers, managers, and engineers working on the Free Software product lines have adapted to Free Software culture that the lower-level engineer already understood - 3.
+Legally, distribution must stop when a violation is identified.
+In our opinion, Bracken went above and beyond the call of duty by ceasing distribution while the violation was being resolved.
+Under